-A cell is defined as the smallest, basic unit of life that is responsible for all of life’s processes.
+A cell is the smallest, basic unit of life responsible for all of life’s processes.
 Cells are the structural, functional, and biological units of all living beings.
 A cell can replicate itself independently.
 Hence, they are known as the building blocks of life.

 The functional unit of life

 The cell is our most essential body forming unit.
-Each organ in our body is all made of cells.
-Cells divide and multiply in order to form new organs and gametes too.
-Due to below-mentioned reasons cell is called a functional unit of life.
+Each organ in our body is made of cells.
+Cells divide and multiply to form new organs and gametes too.
+Due to the below-mentioned reasons, the cell is called a functional unit of life.

 - The cell is called the structural and functional unit of life as all living organisms are made up of cells.

 - Cells are also essential for performing various life processes required for sustaining life.